graphql/graphql.github.io/src/content/blog/2023-07-21-key-insights-from-the-graphql-eu-gathering.md

 Creating a specification doesn't have to be a complex process, nor does it need the sanction of anyone to be beneficial.
 Several years ago, [Jayden Seric](https://github.com/jaydenseric/graphql-multipart-request-spec) introduced the GraphQL multipart request specification.
 Anyone who is implementing multipart uploads will appreciate the guidance and insights offered by such a singular specification, allowing developers to concentrate on the tasks of building and delivering their applications.

+During the first round's intermission, I had the chance to observe Uri Goldshtein guiding the Beyond GraphQL group.
+This intriguing dialogue explored how GraphQL's concepts could be integrated with other tools and standards, including OpenAPI and gRPC.
+The group also pondered over the existing divide and potential ways to bridge these specifications, aiming for a more unified landscape where the right tool can be chosen for the job.

+The discussion, under Uri's skillful moderation, took an exciting turn as they probed the potential for repurposing existing APIs using GraphQL by means of automation.
+Numerous organizations and tools like GraphQL Mesh, Grafbase, SOFA, Hasura, and Wundergraph are already navigating these waters.
+They invite and appreciate the participation of anyone interested in contributing to this evolving domain through open-source projects.

+In his concluding remarks, Uri underscored, "The moment has arrived for the discourse within the GraphQL ecosystem to evolve beyond the 'GraphQL vs. REST' debate.
+Instead, we should focus on how we can apply GraphQL's robust features to enrich other existing APIs."

 ### Round 2

 Choosing the next discussion to attend proved to be quite a difficult task that saw me staring at a board of topic cards longer than I would like to admit.
 I was torn between the following topics: